My experience on the tenure-track job market

 • CV

-• Research statement, some places say 4 pages, some 3, some combined with teaching.
-Read their instructions
+• Research statement.
+Some places say 4 pages, some 3, and some combine it with teaching.
+Read their instructions.

 • Teaching statement

 • Reference letters, 3-5.
-Some of them require one about teaching but I heard that people without it can still get the job requiring it so I don’t really know.
+Some places require one about teaching, but I heard that people without it can still get jobs that require it, so I don’t really know.

 • Less common things

-• Sample papers: this is not that uncommon, about half of places I applied to wanted them
+• Sample papers: this is not that uncommon; about half of the places I applied to wanted them

 • Teaching dossier: evaluations, sample syllabi, etc.